 Hunting game birds and deer with dogs in Victoria

-Certain dog breeds can be used to hunt game birds and deer in Victoria.
+Certain dog breeds can be used to assist with hunting game birds and deer in Victoria.
 These categories of dogs are gundogs, deer hunting dogs and hounds.

-Gundogs can be used for hunting game birds and deer (excluding Hog Deer).
+Gundogs can be used to locate, flush, point or retrieve game birds and deer (excluding Hog Deer) while hunting.

-Deer hunting dogs can be used to hunt deer only (excluding Hog Deer)
+Deer hunting dogs can be used for locating or flushing deer only (excluding Hog Deer).

-Hounds can only be used to hunt Sambar Deer in season.
+Hounds can only be used to trail Sambar Deer while hunting in season.

-The Wildlife (Game) Regulations 2012 ensure the use of dogs for hunting game is humane and safe and any impacts on other users of public land are minimised.
+The Wildlife (Game) Regulations 2024 (the regulations) ensure the use of dogs for hunting game is humane and safe and any impacts on other users of public land are minimised.

 + Expand all- Collapse all